LoginRadius/engineering-portal/README.md

 ## Running Project Locally

-To run the project locally you need to have Nodejs and npm installed.
+To run the project locally you need to have Nodejs and npm installed:

-1. Install the Project Dependencies
+1. Install the Project Dependencies:

 ```bash
   $ npm i
 ```

-2. Run Gatsby Server
+2. Run Gatsby Server:

 ```bash
   $ npm run develop